 How and where will innovation take place as fewer full-time employees and more collaborative, Internet-connected technologies create an economy served by a blended workforce working remotely?

 Are you one of many wondering about the future of work?
 Your job?
+Your skills?
 Will there be work for your children or grandchildren?

-You know the world of "work" and how it is accomplished is changing faster each day.
+You know the world of "work" and how it is accomplished is changing every day.
+You see it in every swing the economy takes.
 You can feel it in your gut.
 More politicians and economists now acknowledge we are in a transition phase.
-In most states, Wal-Mart is the largest employer, not Citibank or FedEx or Coca-Cola or any of the brands we have associated with large employers of full-timers.
+In most states, Wal-Mart is the largest employer, not Citibank or FedEx, or Coca-Cola or any of the brands we have associated with large employers of full-timers.
 Wal-Mart has peaked in brick and mortar growth while more and more consumer retail purchases are made on-line.
 Disruption and replacement of any business or enterprise are now possible -- Uber and Lyft are classic disruptors as are on-line staffing platforms.

 Near 40% of all human labor, processes are completed by cheaper automated technologies or independent professionals (freelancers).
 What should you do to survive and thrive in this rapidly changing economy -- regardless of your generation or ethnicity?